-- Pasta Sauce: A garlic press.
+- Pasta Sauce: A garlic press is needed.

-- Steamed Vegetables: Steamer basket.
+- Steamed Vegetables: Steamer basket is required.

 Most manufacturers only offer these items as separate purchases.
-Neither of these two items come as part of a set of pots and pans.
+Neither of these two items comes as part of a set of pots and pans.
 So do you avoid recipes that require these things, or do you innovate?

 I say innovate!

-In a pinch it makes a great steamer basket and since it is bowl shaped it will fit neatly into many different sizes of sauce pans and stock pots that I own.
+In a pinch, it makes a great steamer basket and since it is bowl-shaped it will fit neatly into many different sizes of saucepans and stockpots that I own.

 Do not use a plastic colander.
-Steam is considerably hotter than the 212 F boiling point of water; the plastic will melt.
+Steam is considerably hotter than the 212°F boiling point of water; the plastic will melt.
 Do use a stainless mesh.
 Mild steel will impart flavors into your food so avoid using that.

 Note: When steaming you do NOT want a tight seal.

 Result?
-I didn't spend $15.00 to $20.00 for a special boiler insert and I can use the bowl for other things...not just double boiling.
+I didn't spend $15.00 to $20.00 for a special boiler insert and I can use the bowl for other things, not just double boiling.

 * When in the service any time we used something other than the "proper" equipment to get a job done, either because we forgot it or just didn't have it, we called it a field expedient solution to a problem.
 In earlier times this was called "Yankee Ingenuity."

-Mortar & Pestle Substitute
+Coffee Chopper: Mortar and Pestle Substitute

 Not many of us do (I do as you can see).
 But let us be blunt, how often are you going to use that?